violapterin/dotfiles/notes/Git_commands_a_Memo.md

 The names of option are pretty explanatory.
 Mnemonic: "a dog".

-### To Push
+### Pushing

 To push all commits from the local repo to the master branch in the remote repo (`origin`) whenever they have not been updated,

     $ git push origin master

+In the first time you push, you may want to create a "upstream tracking reference" to your remote repo by `-u`, so that, in the future when you push or pull, you do not need options by default.

+    $ git push -u origin master

-Say yes, if, in the first time you push, you are asked that whether you should consider the RSA host key for GitHub's IP address as a safe one.
+Say yes, if, the first time you push, you are asked that whether you should consider the RSA host key for GitHub's IP address as a safe one.

 If you have messed up something, and Git is unable to figure out their ancestral relation and thus refuses to push, you may try with the flag `-f` or `--force`: